 Fujifilm X-E1 Sensor

-Both of these cameras use an APS-C X-Trans CMOS sensor with exactly 16.3 million individual pixels.
+Both cameras use an APS-C X-Trans CMOS sensor with exactly 16.3 million individual pixels.
 As a result of the fact that they both make use of the same EXR Processor Pro, it is virtually certain that the image quality produced by both cameras will be equal.

 Fujifilm X-E1 Image Quality